 How we made it

 All bunches were destemmed by hand.
-The berries then stayed in boxes for about a week for a round of carbonic maceration before being pressed.
-The wine finished fermentation in a stainless steel tank and rested on the full lees until it was racked and bottled in July 2020.
+The berries then stayed in macro bins for about a week for a round of semi-carbonic maceration before being pressed.
+The wine finished fermentation in a stainless steel tank and rested on the full lees until it was racked and bottled in April 2022.